SeenKid/discord-profile-customization/README.md

 - Add your new customization to the folder that best describes the subject matter of the custom about me.
 If no existing folder applies create a new one.

 - All customizations added must not be a copy-paste of another contributor or feel free to open a pull request if you want to make editing
+- In the case that you modify, share or redistribute our project, please give us credit.
+We are the original creators of the project.

 - **No nudity or NSFW related content**